Why do you need your Contract Reviewed by a Lawyer?

 Think of it this way, a contract is the document that sets the rules of the transaction.
 If you have your contract reviewed prior to signing then you have the ability, quite literally, to change the goal posts so that the contract better reflects (from your perspective) what should be in it.
-If you only have your contract reviewed after it is signed then the rules are set, and those goal posts aren’t moving.
+If you only have your contract reviewed by a contract review lawyer after it is signed then the rules are set, and those goal posts aren’t moving.

-What do you do when you review a contract?
+Contract Review Lawyer: What do we do when reviewing a contract?

-Having reviewed thousands of contracts this is the process we follow:
+Having reviewed thousands of contracts this is the process we follow as contract review lawyers:

 - We talk to you about your motivations for looking to enter into the contract and try to find out what you have hoping to achieve by signing it;